nayaba/pw-lesson-07/README.md

 for (let i = 0; i < 5; i++) {
   console.log("Package number " + i + " is on the belt.");
 }

+// If you run this code snippet you should see the below output in your console:
+// Package number 0 is on the belt.
+// Package number 1 is on the belt.
+// Package number 2 is on the belt.
+// Package number 3 is on the belt.
+// Package number 4 is on the belt.
 ```

 ### 4. While Loop: Circling the Block